MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

  > [!NOTE]
    > * Any changes to the BU data separation configuration will trigger a full refresh.

+Data that are associated with a customer profile, e.g., activities, customer measures, intelligence output, and enrichments inherit the business unit ownership from the associated profile.

+### Segments and business measures

+## Customer Insights and Dataverse
+Customer Insights is an integrated part of the Microsoft Dynamics ecosystem, which means that it leverages the rich and [expressive security model that is built into Dataverse](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds).
+Access to data in Dataverse is determined by the intersection of the Dataverse role(s) the user has, the teams they belong to, and the ownership of the data in question.
+In the following, these concepts are described in the Customer Insights context.

+### Assignment of ownership
+Every piece of data that is stored in Dataverse has an owner, which is critical to how access to this data is governed.
+Both customer profiles, segments, and measures have ownership information attached to them as detailed below.

+#### Ownership of customer profiles

 Access to customer profiles *within* Customer Insights is determined based on the business unit of the user and the owning business unit of the customer profile: Users have access to all customer profiles that belong to their business unit and any child business units.